Generika–Ayala Lifesavers

-The Generika Ayala Lifesavers are a professional women's volleyball team owned by Actimed, Inc. (Generika Drugstore) in partnership with Ayala Corporation.
+The Generika–Ayala Lifesavers were a women's volleyball team in the Philippines owned by Actimed Inc., opeators of Generika Drugstore.
+The team competed in the Philippine Super Liga (PSL) in 2014 and again from 2016 to 2020.

+Generika's first venture in the PSL was a partnership with the Philippine Army Lady Troopers during the 2014 All-Filipino Conference, before establishing their own team beginning with the 2014 Grand Prix Conference after acquiring the AirAsia Flying Spikers.
+In 2015, the team was disbanded and its remnants formed the Shopinas.com Lady Clickers.
+In 2016, the team was revived and a year later, entered a new partnership with Ayala Corporation.

+In December 2020, the team took a leave of absense due to the COVID-19 pandemic.
+The Lifesavers were also not among the PSL member teams to join the professional Premier Volleyball League (PVL).

+Generika earned two podium finishes, one in 2014 and the other in 2018, but did win one championship under the Army partnership.

 History

 Generika Drugstore first became involved in the Philippine Superliga (PSL) when it sponsored the Philippine Army Lady Troopers during the 2014 All-Filipino Conference, playing as the "Generika-Army Lady Troopers".
 For the following conference, the company formed its own team composed of the coaching staff and most of the players from the disbanded AirAsia Flying Spikers.
 The franchise did not participate during the 2015 season and remnants of the team went on to form the nucleus of the Shopinas.com Lady Clickers.

 The company reactivated its PSL participation during the 2016 All-Filipino Conference with a new lineup.

 Since 2017, the team was renamed "Generika Ayala Lifesavers" with the entry of Ayala Corporation as the team's co-sponsor.
 Ayala Corporation, through its subsidiary Ayala Healthcare Holdings, Inc., acquired 50% of Actimed Inc. (Generika Drugstore) in July 2015.As of 2019, Ayala now owns 52% of the company.

 Due to the COVID-19 pandemic, the 2020 season of the PSL was cancelled.
 Prior to the beginning of 2021 season, the team, along with two other member teams took an indefinite leave of absence from the league.